-E-COMMERCE SEO FAQs
+E-Commerce SEO FAQs

-So, you have a stunning e-commerce website.
+So, you have a stunning eCommerce website.
 It’s visually appealing, easy and efficient to navigate, and is stocked with well-priced goods that are in demand.

 Now you just have to attract shoppers to your store.
-It does not matter if the store is a standalone website or a storefront on a third party marketplace such as Amazon, Etsy or eBay.
+It does not matter if the store is a standalone website or a storefront on a third-party marketplace such as Amazon, Etsy or eBay.
 If consumers can’t find you, they have no way of knowing how cool your site looks, how great your products are or how valuable your offers.
-Organic ecommerce SEO offers businesses of all sizes a reliable, proven way to drive traffic to your store so you can show them what you’ve got.
+Organic eCommerce SEO offers businesses of all sizes a reliable, proven way to drive traffic to your store so you can show them what you’ve got.

-89 percent of consumers are using search engines to inform their purchase decisions.
+89 per cent of consumers are using search engines to inform their purchase decisions.
 Effective SEO will drive some of them – the ones interested in the kinds of products you sell – to your store.
-From there the sales pitch is up to you.
+From there, the sales pitch is up to you.

 Without a detailed product description that offers them the information they need, it’s probable they will click away to another site, losing you a sale and handing it to your competitor.

-It’s tempting to make use of product descriptions from the manufacturer, and they usually have no issue with you doing so.
+It’s tempting to use product descriptions from the manufacturer, and they usually have no issue with you doing so.
 Search engines, and consumers, will though.
 Google won’t credit you for the content as it is not original, and consumers are likely to be turned off as this kind of copy is usually very dry and boring.

 An e-commerce SEO campaign ensures that unique product descriptions are created to avoid duplicate content on all product and category pages.
 It is extra work and perhaps even an extra expense for e-commerce site owners but is the only way a product’s page or listing will have a chance of ranking well in SERPs.

 Absolutely, and it should be updated often with new, engaging content.
-Blogging is not only a good way to offer search engines more relevant, keyword optimized content to crawl but also as a way to engage customers as well.
+Blogging is not only a good way to offer search engines more relevant, keyword-optimized content to crawl but also as a way to engage customers as well.

-The immediate benefit of reviews is that they can make your future customers feel that more confident in purchasing from you.
+The immediate benefit of reviews is that they can make your future customers feel more confident purchasing from you.
 The more reviews you have, the more convinced a shopper will be that they’re making the right decision.